Orange-OpenSource/Orange-Boosted-Bootstrap/.github/CONTRIBUTING.md

 By contributing your code, you agree to license your contribution under the [MIT License](../LICENSE).
 By contributing to the documentation, you agree to license your contribution under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).

-Prior to v3.1.0, Bootstrap's code was released under the Apache License v2.0.
-However there is no prior version to v3.1.0 for Boosted.